20 April 2015 by Administrator

 b.
 If expiry exceeds 5 years but less than 10 years, the requirements are to pass ground examinations in Malaysian Air Law, HPL and Aircraft Type Tech and to pass an Aircraft Rating flight test.

 c.
 If expiry exceeds 10 years, the applicant has to pass all the ground examinations required and to pass an Aircraft Rating flight test.

 a. if expiry less than 5 years, to be determined by the operator including meeting all training and testing requirements of the MCAR 1996.

 b. if expiry exceeds 5 years, an assessment of training and testing requirements must be obtained from the CAAM.

 8. Are there any credits from the PPL exams/flying for holders of other than Malaysian PPL licenses?

 Yes.
 Holders of a foreign PPL will only be required to fulfill the following:

 a.
 Pass the Malaysian Air Law, flight rules and procedures examination (except holder of Singapore and UK license and any other countries adopting UK CAA papers).

 b.
 Pass the examination on HPL.

 c.
-Pass a PPL flight test conducted by a DCA examiner.
+Pass a PPL flight test conducted by a CAAM examiner.

 d.
 Hold a Class 1 or Class 2 Malaysian Medical certificate.